 The initial CD-release of the album had 10 tracks, omitting D.M.S.R., as the time limit on CDs was 74 minutes when they were first introduced.
 When CD capacities increased, however, the track was re-added to the tracklist with later re-issues.

-Album sessions took place from early 1982 to August 1982, at Prince's Kiowa Trail Home Studio, Chanhassen, MN, USA and later at Sunset Sound, Hollywood, CA, USA.
+Album sessions took place from early 1982 to August 1982, at Prince's Kiowa Trail Home Studio, Chanhassen, MN, USA and later at Sunset Sound in Hollywood, California.
 International Lover is believed to be the first track recorded for the album, in mid-January 1982.
 Recording dates for All The Critics Love U In New York are not known, but it was recorded in early 1982.

 Let's Pretend We're Married was recorded in late March 1982.
 D.M.S.R. followed in mid-April 1982.
 Free and Something In The Water (Does Not Compute) were recorded in late April 1982, while Automatic and Delirious were recorded in early May 1982.
 Lady Cab Driver followed in early July 1982.
 1999 and Little Red Corvette were recorded on the same day, 7 August 1982.